maeganlucas/CS490-ATC/NeMo/Spring Semester/Engineering Notebooks/Maegan Lucas.md

 ### Week One (Jan.
 10 - Jan.
 14)
   - Talked amongst group about reassigning roles within the group
-  - Expressed desire to work on front-end development
+  - Expressed desire to work on frontend development
-  - Was reassigned to front end tasks
+  - Was reassigned to frontend tasks

 ### Week Two (Jan.
 15 - Jan.
 21)
   <i> Was absent due to illness Jan.
 16 - Communicated remotely </i>